Generalized affine Springer theory and Hilbert schemes on planar curves: Introduction

 \section{Introduction}

-Let $\hC = \Spec \frac{\C[[x,t]]}{f}$ be the germ of a complex plane curve singularity.
-In this paper, we investigate a relationship between the Hilbert scheme of points on $\hC$ and certain generalized affine Springer fibers in the sense of \cite{GKM}.
+Let $\hC$ be the germ of a (possibly non-reduced and reducible) complex plane curve singularity and write $\hC = \Spec \C[[x,t]]/(f)$ for any nonzero $f \in \C[x][[t]]$ with $f(0,0) = 0$, whose closed points correspond to the vanishing set $\{f(x,t) = 0\}$.
+In this paper, we investigate a relationship between the Hilbert scheme of points on $\hC$ (plus its parabolic flag versions) and certain generalized affine Springer fibers in the sense of \cite{GKM}.

+\begin{remark} By the Weierstrass preparation theorem, there is no loss of generality in assuming that $f$ has finite degree in $x$.
+By the local constancy of classical affine Springer fibers \cite[Proposition 3.5.1.]{Ngo}, we may even assume $f(x,t)\in \C[x,t]$ is a polynomial of both $x$ and $t$, though its degree in terms of $t$ may be very large. \end{remark}

 The Hilbert schemes of points on singular curves have been objects of intense study due to their connections to a wide range of topics including knot theory \cite{ORS, GORS}, representation theory \cite{GORS, Nak, Kiv1, OY, EGL}, and curve counting \cite{PT, Pand}.
-Affine Springer fibers, and their various generalizations, have also seen a wide range of study in combinatorics \cite{Hik}, geometry \cite{Ngo, LS}, number theory \cite{Ngo, YunPCMI} and representation theory \cite{OY,VV}.
+Affine Springer fibers, and their various generalizations, have also seen a wide range of study in combinatorics \cite{Hik}, geometry \cite{Ngo, LS}, number theory \cite{Ngo, YunPCMI}, and representation theory \cite{OY,VV}.

-Our motivation comes mainly from recent predictions \cite{OR,DGHOR} relating HOMFLY-PT knot homology to a construction in three-dimensional $\cN=4$ supersymmetric gauge theory and the resulting statements for their Coulomb branches, introduced to mathematicians by Braverman-Finkelberg-Nakajima \cite{BFN}.
-The representation theory of rational Cherednik algebras as it relates to knot theory \cite{EGL} and these Coulomb branches \cite{KN} also played a strong motivational role.

-We now describe our approach in some detail.
-Interpreting torsion-free modules of $R:=\frac{\C[[x,t]]}{f}$ as lattices in the total ring of fractions $\Frac(R)$, one can identify affine Springer fibers for $GL_n$ with compactified Picard schemes of singular planar curves \cite{LaumonNgo, MY}, which was a starting point for Ng\^o's proof of the fundamental lemma.